toddcircle/ifruit/README.md

 ###                       Installation                          ###
 ###################################################################

-Assuming the unzipped ifruit theme folder is located in your download directory:
+Assuming the unzipped ifruit theme folder is located in your download directory.
 Copy the finished theme to /usr/share/plymouth/themes:

 cd ~/Downloads/ifruit-main